-The Ducat Scrambler ‘Joyvolution’ continues in 2019 and the Land of Joy fun settings have been ramped up with the arrival of three fresh versions.
+The Ducati Scrambler ‘Joyvolution’ continues in 2019 and the Land of Joy fun settings have been ramped up with the arrival of three fresh Ducati Scramblers.
 Right now, the new Full Throttle, Cafe Racer and Desert Sled are centre-stage at the 2018 International Motorcycle, Scooter and E-Bike Fair (INTERMOT), in Cologne.

 The new Full Throttle takes its cue from the flat track Scrambler ridden by Californian racer Frankie Garcia in the 2018 American Super Hooligan Championship.

 With its two-tone black-yellow white-striped tank, all-new rear end with dedicated seat and white-rimmed yellow number holders, this bike has a real dirt track competition feel.
 A low-slung tapered handlebar – light and ergonomic – stubby front mudguard and dual-silencer exhaust add to the distinctiveness of the Scrambler Full Throttle.

 With its renewed livery, the Café Racer draws its inspiration – and Silver Ice Matt graphics with blue frame – from the legendary Ducati 125GP Desmo.
 The new 17in spoked wheels and aluminium bar-end mirrors give the bike a cool ’60s race look, while a modern radial front brake pump provides braking performance on a par with that of a sport bike.

 There’s more: the exhaust with dual tailpipe, nose fairing, lateral number holders (with the number 54 in honour of Bruno Spiaggiari) and stubby mudguard are all clear references to the bikes that roared down British streets in the ’60s.